 Just like Robson and Safechuck, other adult survivors of childhood sexual abuse often wrestle to create a cohesive narrative from all the contradictory emotions they felt.
 Robson and Safechuck commented that the alleged sexual activities they participated in with Michael Jackson were never mentioned or referred to at any other time.

 It was described as if it was “night and day’ as a way to emphasise the contrast between the times of innocence and depravity.
 Or the distinction of the times of “candy and porn” they shared with Jackson.

 Feeling complicit and enforced secrecy blurs the lines of abuse

 The enforced secrecy and the way the sexual abuse intensives incrementally over a long period of time desensitises the child and helps to normalise an abuser’s behaviour.
 Their seduction made it impossible for either Robson or Safechuck while still children to see through the dark arts of persuasion, manipulation and influence they were subjected to.

 Living through their polarised reality meant almost certainly they had to ignore and override any nascent gut-reaction or intuitive response they felt that attempted to signal to them that Michael Jackson sexual behaviour towards them was abusive.

-So, one of the casualties for survivors of childhood sexual trauma can be a stalled sense of intuition, the intuitive part of themselves which had to be ignored or pushed aside during their experience of the abuse.
+One of the casualties for survivors of childhood sexual trauma can be a stalled sense of intuition.
+The intuitive part of themselves which had to be ignored or pushed aside during their experience of the abuse.

 Intuition or gut reaction is the unique instinct that gives us hunches.
 It judges whether a situation or circumstance is right or authentic for us or not.
 Intuition is our best friend and always has our best interest at heart so a crucial part of recovery from childhood abuse is to strengthen one’s intuition and encourage it to build in strength.
 A strong intuition is a vital inner resource that is there to call upon whenever a person is unsure of something or someone.